 There are many ways to enhance your empathy skills.

-Listening — many people don’t TRULY listen when you talk to them.
+Listening — many people don’t REALLY listen when you talk to them.
 Right?
 They’re half present, half not.
 They’re off in their own world, thinking about other things.

 What about you?